dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 data.set_index(['year', 'month', 'day'])
 ```

 Remember!
-Indices should be unique values!
+Indices MUST be unique values!
+In the case of a multi-level index, the combination of values from the multiple columns must be unique for each row to be a valid index.

 ---